yuchenglim/Community-Scientists/Chemguide.md

 Refers you to the chemical literature (books, journal articles!)
 Right way to learn!
 _____________________________________________
+What follows are quotes from Chemguide and their links.
+My own annotations are in () in their own line.

 Nucleophile:  A species (molecule or ion) which attacks a positive site in something else.
 Nucleophiles are either fully negative ions or contain a fairly negative region somewhere in a molecule.
 All nucleophiles have at least one active lone pair of electrons.
 When you write mechanisms for reactions involving nucleophiles, you must show that lone pair.
 https://www.chemguide.co.uk/mechanisms/nucadd/hcn.html#top